Yellowstone at 150

 Yellowstone National Park has been inspiring creators with its incredible landscapes long before the park’s establishment in 1872.
 To honor this history of inspiration and creation, artists commemorated Yellowstone’s 150th anniversary by creating works in their own mediums depicting the park.
 Two Wyoming artists – Robert Martinez and Ben Roth – drew inspiration from Yellowstone’s Native American heritage, abundant wildlife and the vibrant Grand Prismatic Spring.

-Starting Memorial Day weekend, you can find these free commemorative pieces along with work from four other artists at select welcome centers throughout Wyoming.
+You can find these free commemorative pieces along with work from four other artists at select welcome centers throughout Wyoming.
 Click on a poster image below to learn where in Wyoming you can find that artwork.

 Meet the Wyoming Artists